shuson/Currency-Converter/README.md

 # Currency Converter

-A plugin for Wox that Converts currency
+A plugin for Wox that converts currency

 Query must be in this format: cc (amount) (original currency) (new currency)